Saidevaki/Todolist_project/README.md

 cd TODOLIST_project
 3. Ensure you have Node.js installed on your machine,then enter the following command npm install
-4.After installation, you can start the application with by using the following command npm start
+4. After installation, you can start the application with by using the following command npm start